 Many critics have raised questions about the interpretation of this phrase.
-Generally, it implies the horror Kurtz witnesses in Africa, the horror could be the exploitation of Africa, evil practices of humans, his crumbling sanity, an illusion of understanding and hope, etc. Simply, it conveys what West did under colonization in the name of progress and under the guise of civilizing the natives.
-Darkness prevails, when he dies.
-It symbolizes his actions were evil.
-Thus, it is Kurtz’s realization about bitter and absolute truth of his life.
+Generally, it implies the horror Kurtz witnesses in Africa, though the horror could be the exploitation of Africa, evil practices of humans, his crumbling sanity, or an illusion of understanding and hope.
+Simply, it conveys what the West did during colonization in the name of progress, and under the guise of civilizing the natives.
+Darkness prevails when he dies, symbolizing that his actions were evil.
+Thus, it is Kurtz’s realization of the bitter and absolute truth of his life.

 The use of this phrase is not common in everyday life.
 However, you may find it in literary texts and movies.
-You would notice, wherever this line appears, it conveys the meanings of threat, evil deeds, fear of evil actions, pointing alarming situation, as if someone or something catches fire, foreign invades come or a war breaks out etc.
+You would notice, wherever this line appears, it conveys the meanings of threat, evil deeds, fear of evil actions, or pointing out an alarming situation, such as if someone or something catches fire, foreign invaders come, or a war breaks out.

 “Anything approaching the change that came over his features I have never seen before, and hope never to see again.
 He cried in a whisper at some image, at some vision—he cried out twice, a cry that was no more than a breath: “‘The horror!
 The horror!”

 (Part III, Page 12)

 During his time spent in Africa, Kurtz becomes corrupt and writes the words “Exterminate all the brutes!”
 Here he refers to his own and his comrade’s brutality in Africa, which was carried out in the name of progress and civilization.
 He induced native Africans to worship and adore him, and set up rituals worthy of a brute or a tyrant.
 Therefore, by the end Kurtz reflects on his life, which is basically flashing before his eyes in the last moment, allowing readers to think about the meanings of “the horror.”